Optimizing ArgoCD performance in HA configurations

 First, we decided to obtain metrics for ArgoCD-related pods and create a dedicated dashboard in Datadog.

-The metrics that can be collected are different from those in Prometheus, so see this for details.listIt will be.
+The metrics that can be collected are different from those in Prometheus, so please see this for details.listIt will be.

-The lack of scale of the ArgoCD Application Controller is quite noticeable.
+The lack of scale of the ArgoCD Application Controller was quite noticeable.
 As we continued our investigation, we felt the need to reconsider the HA configuration of ArgoCD, so we conducted a detailed investigation based on several reference materials.

 - These are guidelines for HA configuration published in the official ArgoCD documentation.
 They are particularly detailed and cover all possibilities, but the configuration may change depending on the version, so you should proceed while checking the version and release notes.

 - Sync 10,000 Argo CD Applications in One Shot.
-By Jun Duan, Paolo Dettori, Andy Anderson: This document introduces a quantitative study on the scalability of ArgoCD.
-It includes benchmark data on the performance when syncing 10,000 applications, as well as experimental data on the number of RepoServers and reconcile intervals, making it a very useful indicator of the load on ArgoCD's application management.
+By Jun Duan, Paolo Dettori, Andy Anderson: This paper presents a quantitative study on the scalability of ArgoCD.
+It includes performance benchmarks for syncing 10,000 applications, as well as experimental data on the number of RepoServers and reconcile intervals.
+This is a very useful indicator of the load on ArgoCD application management.

 Factors affecting ArgoCD performance